Kaduna United F.C.

 Kaduna United Football Club is a Nigerian football club based in Kaduna and run by the Kaduna State government.

 History

 The club was relegated from the Nigerian Premier League in 2007 but won promotion just one year later.
-After 2011, they were no longer in the premier league and they still aren't as of 2016.
+After 2011, they were no longer in the premier league and they still are not as of 2016.

 The government set up a new management team in 2021 that will play in the Nigeria Nationwide League, the second tier of the Nigeria Football League.

 Kaduna United's home stadium is Kaduna Township Stadium.